gdgistanbul/devfest15/posts/2015-08-17-call-for-papers.markdown

 * Go (as a language for a Cloud Ready Apps)

-### Please fill the [Call for Papers form](http://bit.ly/dfua-cfp) to submit your proposals.
+### Please fill the [Call for Papers form](http://bit.ly/devfestist-cfp) to submit your proposals.

-**Deadline** is September 1, 2015
+**Deadline** is November 10, 2015

 **Please note:** There is no guarantee that a submission will be put onto the conference agenda!<br/>

-The program committee picks the most interesting talk proposals and informs the selected submitters until September 15, 2015.<br/>
+The program committee picks the most interesting talk proposals and informs the selected submitters until November 15, 2015.<br/>

 Any questions?
-Email organizers at [devfest@gdg.org.ua](mailto:devfest@gdg.org.ua)
+Email organizers at [devfest@gdgistanbul.com](mailto:devfest@gdgistanbul.com)